jordanholtdev/search-weather-app/README.md

 ### Introduction
 This was a training project that was a part of a Net Ninja JavaScript course I completed.
 The aim of this project was to learn asynchronous functions and how to implement them.

-Here's to the Net Ninja'a project for reference: [Weather App](https://github.com/iamshaunjp/modern-javascript/tree/lesson-100)
+Here's a link to the Net Ninja'a project for reference: [Weather App](https://github.com/iamshaunjp/modern-javascript/tree/lesson-100)

 ### Technologies